 Duties during this time were Provost (military police) and Reconstruction-related, including rebuilding railroads and other key aspects of the region’s infrastructure that had been damaged or destroyed during the long war.

 Finally, on Christmas Day in 1865, the majority of the 47th Pennsylvania’s Company B began to be mustered out, a process which continued through early January 1866.

-Following a stormy voyage home and a train trip to Philadelphia, the now very experienced 47th Pennsylvania Veteran Volunteers received their Honorable Discharge papers at Camp Cadwalader, and were returned to their loved ones and neighbors.
+Following a stormy voyage north to New York City and a train trip to Philadelphia, the now very experienced and very weary 47th Pennsylvania Veteran Volunteers received their final discharge papers at Camp Cadwalader on 9 January 1866, and were returned to the arms of their loved ones and neighbors.

 3. Civil War Muster Rolls, in Records of the Department of Military and Veterans’ Affairs (Record Group 19, Series 19.11).
-Harrisburg: Pennsylvania Historical and Museum Commission, 1861-1865.
+Harrisburg, Pennsylvania: Pennsylvania Historical and Museum Commission, 1861-1865.

 5. Claims for Widow and Minor Pensions, in U.S. Civil War Widows’ Pension Files.
 Washington, D.C.: U.S. National Archives and Records Administration.

-6. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General (Record Group 92).
-College Park: U.S. National Archives and Records Administration.
+7. Interment Control Forms, in Record Group 92, U.S. Office of the Quartermaster General (Record Group 92).
+College Park, Maryland: U.S. National Archives and Records Administration.

-7. Pennsylvania Veterans’ Burial Index Cards.
-Harrisburg: Pennsylvania Department of Military and Veterans Affairs.
+8. Pennsylvania Veterans’ Burial Index Cards.
+Harrisburg, Pennsylvania: Pennsylvania Department of Military and Veterans Affairs.